flixha/GISMO/README.md

 To reproduce the analysis, run script
 This code adds a set of function, datasets

+This code is a fork from the main GISMO repository at https://github.com/geoscience-community-codes/GISMO.https://github.com/geoscience-community-codes/GISMO

 The original README for the used version of GISMO is below:

 # GISMO
 A seismic data analysis toolbox for MATLAB.
 It can be useful for research, monitoring and education.